 “What has struck US officials and investors is how the strength of Australia’s super system policy settings – automatic super payments, near universal coverage and preservation of savings until retirement – have helped Australians grow world leading retirement nest eggs.”

-Australian super funds have become increasingly reliant on the US, with this reliance expected to explode from around $US400 billion to $US1 trillion over the next decade, a report commissioned by IFM Investors said.
+Australian super funds have become increasingly reliant on the US, with this reliance expected to explode from around US$400 billion to US$1 trillion over the next decade, a report commissioned by IFM Investors said.

-The report finds there are opportunities for more collaboration between Australian pension funds and the US.
+The report found there are opportunities for more collaboration between Australian pension funds and the US.
 With stronger partnerships, Australian pension fund investments in US private markets could reach US$240 billion or more by 2035.

 Australia’s super funds have received a “glowing” reception in New York, according to the Super Members Council, with US Treasury Secretary Scott Bessent hailing the system’s confidence and sustainable growth – impressive for a nation of its size.

-Bessent, a former key economic adviser to Donald Trump’s 2024 campaign, noted that unlike large sovereign wealth funds, Australia’s retirement savings growth isn’t tied to volatile commodity prices, making it more stable and predictable.
+Bessent, a former key economic adviser to Donald Trump’s 2024 campaign, said that unlike large sovereign wealth funds, Australia’s retirement savings growth isn’t tied to volatile commodity prices, making it more stable and predictable.

 “By investing in deep and liquid US equity markets.
 And directly in your infrastructure too.
 Data centres in Las Vegas.
 Toll roads in Indiana.
 Container terminals in Long Beach.
 And more.
 Our funds want to partner with other investors in the US and beyond to finance these kinds of projects,” Chalmers said in a speech at the summit.

-In a joint statement published last week, ahead of the summit, representatives of the superannuation funds, including SMC and the Association of Superannuation Funds of Australia, alongside investment managers, said: “As Australia and the United States continue to strengthen diplomatic and economic ties, the historic summit is a rare opportunity to acknowledge and celebrate what brings our nations together – and forge a plan for how we deepen these relationships for years to come, ultimately benefiting Australian workers in retirement”.
+In a joint statement published last week, ahead of the summit, representatives of the superannuation funds, including SMC and the Association of Superannuation Funds of Australia, alongside investment managers, said: “As Australia and the United States continue to strengthen diplomatic and economic ties, the historic summit is a rare opportunity to acknowledge and celebrate what brings our nations together – and forge a plan for how we deepen these relationships for years to come, ultimately benefiting Australian workers in retirement.”